July 30, 2025

 Others point into empty shafts and whisper, “There’s someone there.”

 Of course, many of these impressions can be explained rationally – by ventilation systems, light reflections, acoustic distortions.
-But the feeling remains: the mountain is alive.
-And not everything that happens down there can be measured by sensors or explained by instruments.
+But the impression remains: The mountain is alive.
+And not everything that happens down there can be recorded with sensors or measuring devices.

 For many, the legend of the restless miner is not mere fright – but an echo.
 An echo of what happens when you delve deep enough into the history of a place and realize: not everything buried is truly gone.